BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/rigidBodies.md

 // Apply a vertical force on all the 3 spheres body.applyForce(new BABYLON.Vector3(0, 100, 0), new BABYLON.Vector3(0, 0, 0));

-// Apply a force to the first sphere ONLY body.applyForce(new BABYLON.Vector3(100, 0, 0), new BABYLON.Vector3(0, 0, 0), 0);
+// Apply a horizontal force to the first sphere ONLY body.applyForce(new BABYLON.Vector3(100, 0, 0), new BABYLON.Vector3(0, 0, 0), 0);
 ```